The Best Fitness Trackers

 If the Vivoactive has one flaw, it is that it tries to be so many things at the same time, and it fails to do any of them quite as well as a device dedicated to a specific activity.
 But, if you like to track your general fitness, plus monitor your performance on the track, in the pool or on the links, then the Garmin Vivoactive may be just what you’re looking for.

 The Flex is a middle of the range fitness tracker with a sleek design and number of cool features under the hood.
-The flex monitors you while you sleep and when you’re awake it will count all the steps you take, calories you burn and distance you travel.
+The flex monitors you while you sleep and when you’re awake it will count all the steps you take, calories you burn and the distance you travel.
 You can set up goals on the app and the lights on Flex indicate your progress.
-Fitbit’s funky online software lets you track your progress and compare it to other peoples.
+Fitbit’s funky online software lets you track your progress and compare it to other people.

 The Fitbit flex is great for people who want to look good while monitoring their everyday health and sleep quality.
 For the more athletic user, Fitbit has a more advanced range of products with features like GPS and heart rate monitoring.